fluffypony/mcp-code-indexer/docs/api-reference.md

 interface UpdateFileDescriptionParams {
   projectName: string;        // The name of the project
   folderPath: string;         // Absolute path to the project folder on disk
-  branch: string;            // Git branch name
   filePath: string;          // Relative path to the file from project root
-  description: string;       // Detailed description of the file's contents remoteOrigin?: string;     // Git remote origin URL if available upstreamOrigin?: string;   // Upstream repository URL if this is a fork fileHash?: string;         // SHA-256 hash of the file contents (optional) }
+  description: string;       // Detailed description of the file's contents fileHash?: string;         // SHA-256 hash of the file contents (optional) }
 ```